webshotarchive/docs/docs/tutorial-basics/setting-up-screenshots-with-cypress.md

 ![Github PR Screenshots](/img/screenshots/gha-screenshot-new.png)

-Once merged, the main branch screenshots will be uploaded to the Webshot Archive API and you will be able to see a comparison of the screenshots from the base or main branch and the PR on any new PRs raised.
+Once merged, the main branch screenshots will be uploaded to the Webshot Archive API and you will be able to see a comparison of the screenshots from the base or main branch and the PR on any new PRs raised (as shown below and in [this pr](https://github.com/toshimoto821/webshot-archive-docs/pull/2)).

 ![Github PR Screenshots](/img/screenshots/gha-screenshot-compare.png)